 JC: Sofra and Clear Flour here in Boston, for sure.
 Tartine in San Francisco is the gold standard.
 Amy’s Bread and Sullivan Street Bakery are must-visits when I’m in New York, and I also went to Arcade Bakery when I was there recently and was blown away.

 JBF: We’ve seen pop culture go crazy for Cronuts, rainbow bagels, and over-the-top doughnuts in recent years.
 Any idea what the next baked good to dominate our Instagram feeds might be?

 JC: Ha!
 Great question, and if I knew I’d be in the kitchen right now, testing it out.
 I am going to be testing something I tried recently: a croissant baguette from Arcade Bakery.
 It’s a baguette wrapped in croissant dough—chewy, buttery, flaky, and amazing.
 We’ve recently added merveilleux to our menu, which are meringues both filled with and covered in whipped cream.
 They are sweet and creamy and wonderful.
 I think those will do well.

 JC: Does pizza count?
 I love pizza more than almost anything in the world.
 A great pizza crust makes my day.

-Get the recipe for Joanne's Lemon Polenta Pistachio Buttons.
+Get the recipe for Joanne's Maple–Apple Upside-Down Buttermilk Cake.